bonitasoft/bonita-doc/md/ui-designer-troubleshooting.md

 ## Solution

-In the case of my missing file, there are several ways to fix this error:
+In the case of a missing file, there are several ways to fix this error:

-### 1- I am NOT using Git
+### 1- You are NOT using Git
-* Option A: I have a backup of my repository and I can add the missing file in my repository again.
+* Option A: You have a backup of your repository and you can add the missing file in your repository again.
-* Option B: If it's default widget, I can find the file in my local studio workspace and add it to my repository.
+* Option B: If it's default widget, you can find the file in your local studio workspace and add it to your repository.

-### 2- I am using Git
+### 2- You ARE using Git
 Here are some examples of common mistakes:
-* I didn't pull the correct branch
+* You didn't pull the correct branch, you need to do the right pull.
-* I have a merge conflict
+* You have a merge conflict, you need to fix that conflict.
 * Somebody removed a file by error
-    * Retrieve the file from a previous commit
+    * You can retrieve the file from a previous commit.